The 15 Best Low-Cost Help Desk Software for Small Businesses

 6. Gorgias (Best for Small Ecommerce Teams)

-Gorgias is an ecommerce-focused helpdesk built for small brands that sell on Shopify, BigCommerce, Magento, or WooCommerce and want support to sit right next to orders, products, and payments.
+Gorgias is an ecommerce-focused helpdesk for small brands on Shopify, BigCommerce, Magento, or WooCommerce that want support tied directly to orders and payments instead of a separate tool.

 Gorgias Omnichannel support